s18977/SentitemtRecognition/README.md

 - After these steps You can run the rest of the project (KMeans, Bert, Classic Models and Neural Networks)
 - If the UTF-8 error occurs, please uncomment and run the very first cell of the project

+## Project Overview
+In our project, we trained several models to analyze the sentiment of a tweet in polish and english language. </br>
+First, we downloaded our training set using Tweepy.
+Then we refactor our data and labeled it. </br>
+After processing our data to csv to save time running previous code, which takes a while.

 ## Data
 Data was obtained from Twitter using Tweepy for English and Polish language.
 Due to problems with API we decided to save it to the CSV files for future use.